fforw/javesi/README.md

 Usage
 -----

-Use org.javesy.EntitySystemBuilder to create the entity system.
+Use org.javesi.EntitySystemBuilder to create the entity system.
 Use the entity system API to create your own systems implementions.
 Will provide an optional one myself soon.

 Asserts